lykerjulie-cyber/Lykerjulie/README.md

-ìI am Juliet adhiambo,kenyan by nationality and a God fearing lady.
+# Hi, I'm juliet Adhiambo,kenyan by nationality and a God fearing lady.
 Am well organised,disciplened and determined student.
-Focused in my career path and looking forward into exploring more inorder to acquire more knowledge and skills .

-# Hi, I'm juliet Adhiambo

 ## About Me
 - I'm currently learning computer programming at we can Academy program